MicrosoftDocs/WDAC-Toolkit/WDAC-Policy-Wizard/docs/using/base-policy.md

 *Deleting Signing Rules*

 Template signing rules and custom rules can be deleted from the policy by selecting the rule from the rules list dataviewer.
 Once the rule is highlighted, selecting the delete button underneath the table will prompt for additional confirmation.
-Selecting `Yes` will remove the rule from the policy and the rules table.
+Select `Yes` to remove the rule from the policy and the rules table.

-6. *Building the policy*
+## 5. Building the policy ##

 The policy build page will monitor the progress of the WDAC policy creation process.
 Depending on the number and complexity of the custom signing rules, the build process could take several minutes.

 Once the build process is complete, selecting the policy path link will open the policy XML file for review.
 The binary file is also written to the same path for manual deployment.
 Steps for manual deployment can be reviewed here [Deploying WDAC Policies](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/windows-defender-application-control-deployment-guide).